 Just remember that you might never get back with your ex even if you get along as friends.
 However, if you can do that, see it as a victory.
 You have one more friend and one less person you can’t stand.

-So, now you should know when you should and shouldn’t text an ex.
-But, ultimately, you have to do what you think is right.
-However, do what is right based on your values and when thinking clearly.
+However, always do what is right based on your values and when thinking clearly.
 Don’t be driven by the old feelings that can lead you astray.